dataminer-site/dataminer-site.github.io/docs/archive/0.10/sql/statements/create_table.md

 ## `CREATE TABLE ...
 AS SELECT` (CTAS)

-DuckDB supports the `CREATE TABLE ...
+DataMiner supports the `CREATE TABLE ...
 AS SELECT` syntax, also known as "CTAS":

 ```sql
 CREATE TABLE nums AS